You saw an error message in CAD containing the text Unhandled exception.

 There are myriad Unhandled exception errors, and your solution will depend on the exact text of the error and, in many cases, what you were trying to do in AutoCAD when you saw the error.
 Here are several specific Unhandled exception errors we've encountered, along with their causes and solutions:

-If you received this Unhandled exception error when attempting to create a keyboard shortcut (alias) for an AutoCAD or Land F/X command.
+If you saw this Unhandled exception error when attempting to create a keyboard shortcut (alias) for an AutoCAD or Land F/X command.

 If so, you likely do not have full access to the folder containing the alias files.
 You should see the name of this file path at the bottom of the error dialog box, as pictured below.